 * France says it will use force if necessary to get guns off streets

-* Life resumes in the capital as scale of the killing emerges
+* Life resumes in other parts of city as scale of the killing emerges

 By Emmanuel Braun

-BANGUI, Dec 9 (Reuters) - French troops in Central African Republic manned checkpoints in the capital Bangui on Monday and searched for weapons in an operation to disarm rival Muslim and Christian fighters responsible for hundreds of killings since last week.
+BANGUI, Dec 9 (Reuters) - French troops in Central African Republic clashed with gunmen in the capital Bangui on Monday as they searched for weapons in an operation to disarm rival Muslim and Christian fighters responsible for hundreds of killings since last week.

-France boosted its military presence in its former colony to 1,600 troops over the weekend as waves of inter-religious violence swept across the country.
-At least 459 people have been killed in Bangui alone since Thursday, according to local Red Cross officials.
+France boosted its military presence in its former colony to 1,600 troops over the weekend as waves of religious violence swept across the country.
+At least 459 people have been killed in Bangui alone since Thursday, according to Red Cross officials.

-He said the order to disarm had been broadcast on local radio in Bangui, adding: "If that is not enough, force is going to be employed."
+The order to disarm had been broadcast on local radio in Bangui and "if that is not enough, force is going to be employed."

-Chronically unstable Central African Republic has spiralled into chaos since mainly Muslim Seleka rebels seized power in March and embarked on months of looting, raping and killing.
-Seleka's leader, Michel Djotodia, installed as CAR's interim president, has lost control of his loose band of fighters.
+Central African Republic has spiralled into chaos since mainly Muslim Seleka rebels seized power in March and embarked on months of looting, raping and killing.
+Seleka's leader, Michel Djotodia, installed as the country's interim president, has lost control of his loose band of fighters.

 Christian militias and gunmen loyal to ousted president Francois Bozize attacked Bangui on Thursday, the same day the U.N.
 Security Council authorised France to use lethal force to help African peacekeepers already struggling to restore order.

-"Many armed elements who held positions in Bangui have left their positions to go back to their barracks," he said.
+"Many armed elements who held positions in Bangui have left their positions to go back to their barracks," Colonel Gilles Jaron said.

-The arrival of French troops has been broadly welcomed in a city slowly emerging from a reign of terror that saw fighters, both Christian and Muslim, go door-to-door murdering civilians as they cowered inside.
+The arrival of French troops has been broadly welcomed in a city still struggling to emerge from a period that saw fighters, both Christian and Muslim, go door-to-door killing civilians as they cowered inside.

 However, the United Nations said it had counted some 72,000 people displaced by the violence currently staying in various sites around the city, including at the airport, where French troops and African peacekeepers have their base.